If you have any other questions, please join our Water Rocket Forum to discuss them with the membership.

 Why is an onboard video camera required?

-Wouldn’t my rocket go higher if I didn’t have a camera onboard?
+Wouldnt my rocket go higher without a camera?

 Why are firecrackers or black powder not allowed for deploy?